 git add . to add all of the files inside of a directory into Git’s staging area.

 In this exercise, you will practice creating files and directories and deleting them.
 You’ll need to enter the commands for this exercise in your terminal.
-If you aren’t recalling on how to open a terminal, scroll up for a reminder.
+If you can’t recall how to open a terminal, scroll up for a reminder.

 test.txt.
 Hint: use the